microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 	http://git-scm.com/download

-**5.** Add your Visual Studio Online repository as a new remote called **vso** and push to it your Visual Studio Online account.
+**5.** Add your Visual Studio Team Services repository as a new remote called **vso** and push to it your Visual Studio Team Services account.
 While pushing, use the user name (secondary) and password you have created when enabling alternate authentication credentials earlier in the lab.

 	cd PartsUnlimitedMRP/
 	git remote add vso <url_to_repository>